boraseoksoon/Throttler/README.md

 <br>
 <br>

+## Why made?
+Is it only me who always realized later on iOS I did not validate continuous and repeated input of users (who rapidly bash buttons like tap tap tap, click click click really in a 10 times in a row in few seconds) requesting pretty heavy HTTP request or some resource consuming task? and QA told me please it needs to be controlled on front-end in the first place.
+After that, I always repeatedly used to implement this task using DispatchWorkItem or Combine, Timer with isUserInteractionEnabled flags or even worse , UIApplication.shared.beginIgnoringInteractionEvents() UIApplication.shared.endIgnoringInteractionEvents() things like that... ( I know it should be only used when you have really no time under serious pressure) Again, this time while doing my own project, I met this issue again.

+So, I made up mind to build my own yesterday.

 ## Advantages Versus Combine, RxSwift Throttle and Debounce
 - Concise API, one liner, no brainer
 - DispatchWorkItem does the job here.
 It can cancel http request not initiated out of box.